Vintage Girl Names

-Vintage baby girl names are back in a big way, as chic as vintage clothes and furniture.
-Of course, not all vintage baby girl names are stylish: We may never see the comeback of Ethel or Bertha.
+Vintage girl names are back in a big way, as chic as vintage clothes and furniture.
+Of course, not all vintage baby girl names are stylish: We may never see the comeback of such old female names as Ethel or Bertha.
 But many retro names such as Ada and Iris are being dusted off and restored to their former glory by modern parents.

 Antique baby names combine tradition and uniqueness and may also be used to honor a family member or hero from the past.
-The vintage baby girl names that are most fashionable today include the following.
+The vintage baby girl names that feel the most new-fashioned today include the following.

 Meaning:"the golden one"